 - 5. Stir in the chopped nuts and scrape the batter into the prepared pan.
 Bake until the center is almost set, about 30 minutes.
 Do not overbake.

-- 6. Place the pan on a wire rack and let the brownies cool completely—yes, we understand just how difficult this can be—before removing the brownies from the pan by lifting the foil or parchment along with the brownies out of the pan.
+- 6. Place the pan on a wire rack and let the brownies cool completely—yes, we understand how difficult this can be—before removing the brownies from the pan by lifting the foil or parchment paper.
 Cut the brownies into squares.
-(The brownies will keep well for up to 4 days and can be frozen for up to 1 month.
+(In theory, the brownies will keep, covered, at room temperature for up to 4 days and in the freezer for up to 1 month.
 But c’mon.
 We both know that’s not going to happen.)

 - To add a little bling to these best brownies, stir in any of the following….